SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Limits the modifier to `AttributeAmount` objects referencing attributes from this set.

 **creatables**
-These `CreatableGameEntity` objects are considered.
+`CreatableGameEntity` objects that are considered.

 ## modifier.type.CreationResourceCost